 :specify the PATH_TO_YOUR_WAV_FILE to the wav file that you want to transcribe.

-Note: The data library is consist of short audios, middle audios and long audios, which are located in the data directory.
+Note: The folder named “data” consist of short audios, middle audios and long audios.

-Please upload the wav file (16kHz sample rate, recorded in clean environment, shorter than 3 seconds).Then use the following command to transcribe the uploaded sentence:
+Please upload your own wav file (must be 16kHz sample rate, recorded in clean environment, shorter than 3 seconds).Then use the following command to transcribe the uploaded sentence:

 # python transcribe.py --audio_path PATH_TO_YOUR_WAV_FILE